foundations-fall-2016/session5/readme.md

 #FOUNDATIONS session 5

+My final files for this session are available on the [mysession5 github repo](https://github.com/DannyBoyNYC/mysession5).

 ##Mobile First Approach

 Analysis in the device view indicates a horizontal scroll due to a combination of settings.
 Comment out the offenders: